bigShai/extendify/README.md

 Extedify wraps [lodash](http://lodash.com)'s _.merge with pre-defined common behaviors.
 Just choose the function you need for each property type.
 (Arrays, Numbers etc..)

-By defualt, extedify will behave exacly like lodash's _.merge.
+By default, extedify will behave exactly like lodash's _.merge.

 --------------
 ##Installation